This is an introductory guide to digital security for the family and friends who've asked what a password manager is.

 - Update EVERYTHING.
 Don’t click postpone or ignore on those pop up updates.
 Software updates are most often released in response to reported security vulnerabilities.
 Leaving your devices unpatched can leave them vulnerable to attack.

 - Use antivirus (and update it regularly).
 It's not perfect, but it's better than nothing and typically a good idea for the average user.
-I use Malware Bytes.
+I use Malware Bytes on my MacBook.

 - Regularly review your social media privacy settings - you might be surprised at how much information is being shared.
 When creating new social media accounts or posts, think before you post it.
 The more information hackers have on you, the easier their job is.
-Try to avoid posting too much personal information on your social media pages, as well as avoiding posting things like pictures of your credit card or boarding pass
+Try to avoid posting too much personal information on your social media pages, as well as avoiding posting things like pictures of your credit card or boarding pass.
+For swers and folks who rely on social media as an income stream, wipe the metadata from your photos and videos before posting (metadata can include specific location and device information which can be accessed by anyone viewing the photo/video).

 - Avoid connecting to free wifi hotspots.
 Free wifi hotspots are often targeted by hackers and can put you at risk of MitM attacks (Man in the Middle Attacks, where a hacker spies on your internet traffic, and may even modify it without you knowing).
 If you can’t avoid connecting to these hotspots, buy a VPN service.